Sophiegold/LMS_Sophie/README.md

 This project is a Learning Management System (LMS) built using Replit.
 It follows a server-client architecture and provides essential features for managing and tracking learning activities.

 ## Features
-- **User Login**: Secure login system for students and educators.
+- **User Login**:  User authentication with Replit login/logout
-- **Course Dashboard**: View assigned courses and track progress.
+- **Course Dashboard**: Dashboard with course overview and stats
-- **Course Selection**: Browse and enroll in available courses.
+- **Course Selection**: Browse and enroll in available courses, course detail pages with progress tracking
-- **Progress Tracking**: Monitor completion status and learning milestones.
+- **Progress Tracking**: Monitor completion status and learning milestones
-- **Database Integration**: Stores user data, course information, and progress records.
+- **Database Integration**: Stores user data, course information, and progress records

 ## Preview